r8vnhill/slatex/README.md

-# Simple, Lightweight & Adaptable TEX
+# Simple, Lightweight & Adaptive TEX

 ![http://creativecommons.org/licenses/by/4.0/](https://i.creativecommons.org/l/by/4.0/88x31.png)

 This work is licensed under a
 [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/)

+_**Note: This project is no longer in development.
+The objective was to produce a simple approach to LaTeX, but [Typst](https://typst.app) provides a better solution.**_

 A flexible, lightweight and simple(ish) LATEX template (aimed mainly for academic documents).
 Because you wouldn't kill a fly with a missile, you don't need an over-complex template to write